wzh1895/Stock-and-Flow-in-Python/readme.md

 ## Introduction

-This is a python realization of Stock and Flow Diagram display, based on **Tkinter**.
+The first part of this project is a python realization of Stock and Flow Diagram display, based on **Tkinter**.
 The intention is to allow users to visually view the model.

 Here you can have a quick glance of it:

 **Model display:**